Popular keywords

 Parasomnia is a sleep disorder where unusual or abnormal events disrupt our sleep.
 It can occur during any sleep stage.
 If you suffer from parasomnia, you might talk or move around in your sleep, making it utterly difficult to enjoy a peaceful sleep.
 This article explains parasomnia, its symptoms, causes, and more.

-Parasomnia’s definition states that it is a sleep disorder that causes unusual or unwanted physical events that can hamper your sleep.
+Parasomnia‘s definition states that it is a sleep disorder causing unusual or unwanted physical events that can hamper your sleep.
 This sleep disorder can occur during any sleep stage, even as you are transitioning from wakefulness to sleep.
 When you have parasomnia, you may talk or move around in your sleep.
 So, if you sleep with a partner, there are chances that they might feel that you are awake while you are asleep.

 You may usually not remember a parasomnia episode.
 Additionally, parasomnia can be dangerous because you are entirely unaware of what is happening around you.